-1 Rule 65.1.
-Proceedings Against a Surety or Other Security Provider 2 3 4 Whenever these rules (including the Supplemental Rules for Admiralty or Maritime Claims and Asset Forfeiture Actions) require or allow a party to give security, and 4 5 6 security is given through a bond, other security, or other undertaking, with one or more sureties or other security providers, each surety provider submits to the 7 8 court's jurisdiction and irrevocably appoints the court clerk as its agent for receiving service of any papers that affect its liability on the bond, or undertaking, 9 10 or other security.
+Rule 65.1.
+Proceedings Against a Surety or Other Security Provider

+Whenever these rules (including the Supplemental Rules for Admiralty or Maritime Claims and Asset Forfeiture Actions) require or allow a party to give security, and security is given through a bond, other security, or other undertaking, with one or more sureties or other security providers, each surety provider submits to the court's jurisdiction and irrevocably appoints the court clerk as its agent for receiving service of any papers that affect its liability on the bond, or undertaking, or other security.
 The surety's security provider's liability may be enforced on motion without an independent action.
-The motion and any notice that the court 10 11 12 orders may be served on the court clerk, who must promptly mail a copy of each to every surety security provider whose address is known.
-1 2 COMMITTEE NOTE 3 4 5 6 7 Rule 65.1 is amended to reflect the amendments of Rule 62.
+The motion and any notice that the court orders may be served on the court clerk, who must promptly mail a copy of each security provider address is to every surety whose known.

+Rule 65.1 is amended to reflect the amendments of Rule 62.
 Rule 62 allows a party to obtain a stay of a judgment "by providing a bond or other security."
 Limiting Rule 65.1 enforcement procedures to sureties might exclude use of those procedures against a security provider that is not a surety.
 All security providers are brought into Rule 65.1 by these amendments.